wigginst/www-1/docs/source/kmeans.rst

     $ hadoop jar jar/hadoopkmeans.jar  100 10 2 5 input

 It wil firstly generate 100 data points, each one is a 20 dimension vector.
 The data will be stored in <localInputDir> directory.
-Then generate 10 centroids and write them to HDFS.
+Then the data will be copied to HDFS.
+It then generate 10 centroids and write them to HDFS.
 For every iteration, it loads centroids and reads key-value pairs to do computation.
 And then write new centroids back to HDFS.

 View the Results